-This tutorial will demonstrate how to read content from text files and paste it into worksheets with VBA.
+In this tutorial, we will show how to read content from text files and place it into worksheets with VBA.

-The simplest way of reading a text file’s content is to copy it into a worksheet’s cell.
+The simplest way to read the contents of a text file is to copy it into a worksheet cell.

-The above code uses the FileSystemObject.
-In order to use it, you will need to set a reference to the VB script run-time library.
+The above code uses the FileSystemObject object.
+To use it, you will need to specify a reference to the VB scripting library.
 See here for more information.

-Without using FileSystemObject you can paste your text file’s content with the below code.
-If your text file contains line separator, it will be pasted line by line.
+Without using FileSystemObject, you can insert the contents of your text file with the code below.
+If your text file contains a line separator, it will be inserted line by line.

-Your text file may have several rows and several elements listed in the rows separated by comma, semicolon, tab, space, etc..
-In order to read and paste the text file’s content correctly, you may need this code below:
+Your text file may have multiple lines and multiple items listed in the lines, separated by commas, semicolons, tabs, spaces, etc. To read and insert the contents of your text file correctly, you may need this code below:

-If you need to read your text file’s content into an array and paste is line by line, column by column into your worksheet, you will need this code below:
+If you need to read the contents of your text file into an array and insert it line by line, column by column into your worksheet, you will need this code below:

-Line separators in your text file can be carriage return and linefeed combination (Chr(13)+Chr(10)) or linefeed (Chr(10)).
-Use vbCrLf or vbLf, accordingly.
-If you are not sure, use vbNewLine for indicating the line separator.
+The line delimiters in your text file can be a combination of carriage returns and line breaks (Chr(13)+Chr(10)) or line breaks (Chr(10)).
+Use vbCrLf or vbLf respectively.
+If unsure, use vbNewLine to specify the line separator.

 VBA Coding Made EasyStop searching for VBA code online.
 Learn more about AutoMacro - A VBA Code Builder that allows beginners to code procedures from scratch with minimal coding knowledge and with many time-saving features for all users!